OmriGalShen/ipv4_asm_lookup/README.md

 ## How to use:
 1. Extract 'ip2asn-v4-u32.tsv.gz', such that 'ip2asn-v4-u32.tsv' should be in project folder
+2. Make sure python3 is used with 'python --version' or 'python3 --version'
-2. Run 'python .\lookup.py' to run with default 'ip2asn-v4-u32.tsv' file
+3. Run 'python .\lookup.py' to run with default 'ip2asn-v4-u32.tsv' file
-3. Run 'python .\lookup.py path_to_tsv' to run other tsv file (such as 'exmaple.tsv' in project file)
+4. Run 'python .\lookup.py path_to_tsv' to run other tsv file (such as 'exmaple.tsv' in project file)
-4. Follow basic cli instructions
+5. Follow basic cli instructions